-CHARITY.
+CHARITY

 You will doubtless recall that a call was made on your charity, and you will have been told by your Proposer and Seconder into Freemasonry of the importance attached to giving freely as our circumstances in life fairly allow.
+If you have any concerns or questions please speak to the Lodge Mentor.

 For the Freemason, giving is not confined to putting money into the alms collection or buying a raffle ticket at the Festive Board; it also includes giving time to helping a friend or Brother in time of need.

-Should you wish to know more about Masonic charity please speak to the Lodge Charity Steward who will be delighted to give you more information.
+Should you wish to know more about Masonic charity and making a regular contribution to your Lodge Charity Chest please speak to the Lodge Charity Steward who will be delighted to give you more information.

-OTHER ORDERS.
+OTHER ORDERS

-There are many other Masonic Orders, and you will be invited to join one or more of them at some stage in your Masonic journey.
+You may be invited to join other Masonic Orders at some stage in your Masonic journey.
 The advice given by the Province is that you should not feel under any pressure to join any Order beyond the Craft (the Craft being the Institution of which you have recently become a member).
 In time (after you have taken your Third Degree) you will be invited to join The Holy Royal Arch (more commonly called 'Chapter').
 Every Master Mason is encouraged to join a Royal Arch 'Chapter' when they feel ready to do so.

-MUSIC AT THE MEETING.
+MUSIC AT THE MEETING

 Music is an important part of Masonic ceremony and you will always be invited to sing the opening and closing odes.
-In addition it is common practice in Lodge meetings to sing the first verse of the National Anthem.
+In addition, it is common practice in Lodge meetings to sing the first verse of the National Anthem.